Five No Screen Time Options to Stimulate Communication

 After borrowing Katy and the Big Snow, I crafted a vocabulary lesson plan, prompted by a comment on this post.
 Follow this link for complete details.

-Pen circling a date on a calendar
+Pen circling a date on a calendar for planning teaching of words that have multiple meanings

 Lesson Plan